How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 To fully engage with your child's online world, you'll need several essential monitoring features.
 These help divert inappropriate content from their devices and give you insight into their habits and usage.

 Essential features include social media tools, web filtering, real-world location, and more.
-You can allow your kids to flex their autonomy while teaching them about responsible phone usage.
-These following features are important when you’re seeking to monitor your kid’s phone usage.
+You can allow your kids to exercise their autonomy while teaching them responsible phone use.
+The following features are important when you're monitoring your kid's phone usage.

 Web filtering

-Whether you want to filter specific keywords and sites or want a blanket content rating system, you’ll find different versions of web filtering on different platforms.
-Most parental control apps will allow you to set a general content rating based on age and filter out web content that isn’t safe for that group.
+Whether you want to filter specific keywords and sites or want a blanket content rating system, you'll find different versions of web filtering on different platforms.
+Most parental control apps let you set a general content rating based on age and filter out web content that isn't safe for that age group.

 Other forms of web content filtering include blocking specific keywords and sites, a standard feature in most of these services.
 It can also be set up through your router.
-Some routers allow you to configure different filters that help keep unwanted content blocked across all devices.
+Some routers let you configure filters to block unwanted content across all devices.

 Call and messenger filtering

-This more advanced feature consists of filtering who can call and message your child.
-There are ways to filter calls from the built-in software on your phone, but extending that to third-party apps like Facebook Messenger is more difficult.
+This more advanced feature lets you filter who can call and message your child.
+There are ways to filter calls from the built-in software on your phone, but extending that to third-party apps like Messenger is more difficult.

-The alerts offered by some different parental control apps can give you greater insight into your child’s activities and who they’re talking with.
-This gives you more warning if your child is getting involved in something they shouldn’t and provides a much bigger safety net than the in-built filters can.
+The alerts offered by various parental control apps can give you greater insight into your child's activities and who they're talking to.
+This gives you more warning if your child is getting involved in something they shouldn't be and provides a much bigger safety net than the built-in filters can.

 App restrictions

 App restrictions are harder to enforce, especially if you have a tech-savvy kid who can disable or work around your configurations.
-Most phones have a feature that requires parental permission before downloading apps, but kids have found workarounds, especially with Apple’s Family Sharing feature.
+Most phones have a feature that requires parental permission before downloading apps, but kids have found workarounds.
+On Apple devices, for example, some previously approved apps can be redownloaded without triggering Ask to Buy again.

-Parental control apps have more restrictions you can set and are a lot more reliable than built-in solutions.
+Parental control apps offer more customizable restrictions and are much more reliable than built-in solutions.

 While parental apps are good, don't forget that manually checking your children's phones regularly is the best way to ensure they aren't accessing inappropriate Discord channels or watching too much TikTok.